HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 1. Moderate Light No harsh sun.
 No dark spots.
 Suitable plant for semi bright locations.

 2. Occasional Watering Once a week in Summer and once every two or three weeks in Winter.
+Root rot can be a concern if you overdo it.

 Sago Palm Problems

-Sago Palm has yellow leaves
+Sago Palm has yellow leaves.

 Even with the best possible care yellowing on older leaves is normal (eventually the very old leaves are replaced) and not a concern if it's just one or two.
-Any other kind of yellowing needs to be investigated,
+Any other kind of yellowing needs to be investigated.

 Sago Palm with yellowing leaves